 The bottom line

-Hill’s Prescription Diet i/d (B/78) beats Hill’s Science Diet (C/61) by 17 points, and the gap is earned — fewer fillers, better protein support, and a cleaner ingredient list overall.
-But the comparison comes with an asterisk the size of a dinner plate: Rx i/d is a veterinary-prescribed therapeutic diet, not a premium upgrade you grab off the shelf.
+Hill’s Prescription Diet i/d (B/76) ties Hill’s Science Diet (B/76) on our rubric — the two share their top four ingredients, and i/d’s slightly cleaner filler profile is offset by the prebiotic Science Diet carries and i/d lacks.
+The comparison comes with an asterisk the size of a dinner plate: Rx i/d is a veterinary-prescribed therapeutic diet, not a premium upgrade you grab off the shelf.

-If your vet has recommended Rx i/d for your dog’s digestive issues, the B/78 score confirms it’s a solid option on ingredient quality.
-If you’re simply looking for something better than Science Diet for a healthy dog, skip the prescription aisle entirely — brands like Blue Buffalo (B/78) and Wellness (B/82) match or beat i/d at non-prescription prices.
+If your vet has recommended Rx i/d for your dog’s digestive issues, the B/76 score confirms it’s a solid option on ingredient quality.
+If you’re simply looking for something better than Science Diet for a healthy dog, skip the prescription aisle entirely — brands like Blue Buffalo (B/75) sit right alongside and Wellness (B/78) edges it out, at non-prescription prices.